elifilkegokce/elifilkegokce.github.io/_posts/2019-10-28-beta-distribution.md

 ## 1 How is Beta Distribution defined?

-Beta distribution has two parameters $\bf{\alpha}$ and $\bf{\beta}$ and, similar to probabilities, it is defined on the interval $(0, 1).$
-Beta distribution provides the probability density function (PDF) of a random value $p$ using the notation below.
+Beta distribution has two parameters $\bf{\alpha}$ and $\bf{\beta}$ and, similar to probabilities, it is defined on the interval $(0, 1)$.
+Beta distribution provides the probability density function (PDF) of a random value (i.e., probability $p$) using the notation below.

 Notation: